A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups

-A key tool in classical equivariant geometry is the averaging operator over a compact Lie group, which allows one to replace arbitrary closed differential forms by invariant ones without changing cohomology classes.
-Historically, this averaging principle plays an important role in the classical study of homogeneous spaces.
-Building on earlier work of Cartan, Chevalley and Eilenberg identified the de Rham cohomology of $G/H$ with the relative Lie algebra cohomology $H^\bullet(\mathfrak g,\mathfrak h)$ when $G$ is compact and connected and $H\subset G$ is closed and connected.
-In the study of isometric transverse Lie algebra actions, however, there is in general no compact Lie group acting on the foliated manifold $M$, and the classical compact-group averaging mechanism is therefore unavailable.
-The main technical contribution of this paper is the construction of a transverse analogue of this averaging operator for isometric transverse Lie algebra actions on Riemannian foliations.
-In contrast with the classical averaging operator, our construction is built purely from infinitesimal transverse data and does not require any global group action on the underlying manifold $M$.
+As observed by Goertsches and T\"oben~\cite[Sec.~3.6]{GT10}, no general averaging procedure is available in this framework.
+In classical equivariant geometry, averaging over a compact and connected Lie group allows one to replace arbitrary closed differential forms by invariant representatives without changing their cohomology classes.
+For an isometric transverse Lie algebra action, however, there need not be a global compact group action on the foliated manifold $M$, so the classical averaging construction is unavailable.
+In this paper, we construct a transverse averaging operator from infinitesimal transverse data, without assuming the existence of any global group action on $M$.